samsquire/microservice-description-compilation/README.md

 This flow is called **checkout-new-user** and is the endpoint that would be POSTed to.
 This endpoint is then responsible for beginning a workflow with the remaining microservices.
 I see the following options:

 * **Generate finish event handlers** Assuming a message queue is being used, we could have a pattern where each microservice knows that they have to raise an event when they have completed a task.
-The checkout-new-user registers event handlers for these finish events in order to coordinate the remainder of the workflow.
-* **Background task queue** Enqueue each task on a worker queue - how to maintain ordering?
+Either an orchestrator process monitors the state of the flow or all services are aware of what event must happen next.

 ```
 choreography: checkout-new-user